-Projection 1: 100 percent of the 2019 adult KRFC catch limit: The Commission does not anticipate any impacts on the expansion of businesses in California as the quotas would not increase effort nor increase the number of visitors and thus probable visitor expenditures in the fisheries areas.
+Projection 1: 100 percent of the 2021 adult KRFC catch limit: The Commission does not anticipate any impacts on the expansion of businesses in California as the quotas would not increase effort nor increase the number of visitors and thus probable visitor expenditures in the fisheries areas.

-Projection 2: 50 percent of the 2019 adult KRFC catch limit: The Commission does not anticipate any impacts on the expansion of businesses currently doing business within the State.
-Decreases in expenditures by resident anglers associated with reduced fishing opportunities may be offset by increased expenditures on other locally purchased goods and services - with no net change in local economic activity.
-For non-resident anglers, however, decreases in local expenditures associated with decreases in local fishing opportunities may result in increases in other expenditures outside the Klamath River Basin area.
+Projection 2: 50 percent of the 2021 adult KRFC catch limit: The Commission does not anticipate any impacts on the expansion of businesses currently doing business within the State.
+Decreases in expenditures by resident anglers associated with reduced fishing opportunities may be offset by increased expenditures on other locally purchased goods and

-Projection 3: 0 percent of the 2019 adult KRFC catch limit: In the event of salmon fisheries closures for adult KRFC in some or all Klamath River Basin areas, the Commission does not anticipate any expansion of businesses in California.
+Projection 3: 0 percent of the 2021 adult KRFC catch limit: In the event of salmon fisheries closures for adult KRFC in some or all Klamath River Basin areas, the Commission does not anticipate any expansion of businesses in California.
 Decreases in expenditures by anglers associated with reduced fishing opportunities may be partially offset by increased expenditures on other locally purchased goods and services as anglers pursue other sport fish, potentially including grilse KRFC, or the substitution of salmon fishing with other recreational activities.